 Grand Total: $84,623

 *Students are required to have a personal computer.
-Total includes estimated expenses for textbooks, computer, internet access, AANA associate membership dues, professional meeting attendance, fees for BLS, ACLS, and PALS certifications, SEE exam fees, professional subscriptions, lab coats, stethoscope and earpiece.
+The total includes estimated expenses for textbooks, computer, internet access, AANA associate membership dues, professional meeting attendance, fees for BLS, ACLS, and PALS certifications, SEE exam fees, professional subscriptions, lab coats, stethoscope, and earpiece.

 Number of Applicants